Duke headed to first-ever ACC final after beating Virginia - WHIZ News

 CHARLOTTE, N.C.
 (AP) — Joey Loperfido hit two home runs with a double and a base hit to help lift Duke past No. 8-seed Virginia 4-2 on Saturday to send the Blue Devils to their first-ever ACC Tournament championship appearance.

-The ninth-seeded Blue Devils (31-20) now have won 11 straight and advance to play Saturday’s winner between No. 2-seed Georgia Tech and third-seeded North Carolina State on Sunday.
+The ninth-seeded Blue Devils (31-20) now have won 11 straight and advance to play third-seeded North Carolina State on Sunday.

 Loperfido, a leadoff left-handed senior, started the game with an opposite field homer and proceeded to do the same thing in the top of the third inning.
 It was the first multi-homer game of his career.